evgenyneu/UnderKeyboard/README.md

 ### Move content up

 When a keyboard appears on screen it can obscure your views.
-One way of preventing it is to create a bottom Auto Layout constraint and increase its length when a keyboard appears.
+One way of preventing it is to create a bottom Auto Layout constraint and increase its length.
 You can use the `UnderKeyboardLayoutConstraint` helper class that does exactly that.
 Note that bottom layout constraint relation can be a simple `equal` or it can be `greater than` relation that is used in the demo app.

 ```Swift
 @IBOutlet weak var bottomLayoutConstraint: NSLayoutConstraint!